 The OrOHC team is a small but diverse group of talented individuals.

-Karen Shimada, Executive Director
+Karen Shimada, MPH, Executive Director

 Karen Shimada recently joined OrOHC as the new Executive Director.